AODQ/AOQ/README.md

 # AoQ
-An interpreted, functional, message-based object-oriented language.
+An interpreted, dynamically-typed, functional, message-based object-oriented language.
 Made only to learn

 example program